 Actions you can take next

-- Raise the awareness of people within your organisation on BECs by asking Michalsons to provide you with learning services.
-We can provide you with infographics, digital content for you to distribute electronically, and with live awareness sessions tailored for your organisation.
+- Raise awareness of BECs within your organisation by asking Michalsons to provide learning services.
+We can provide you with infographics, digital content for you to distribute electronically, and live awareness sessions tailored for your organisation.

-- Use technology or software to prevent BECs by asking Michalsons to advise you of the options and put you in touch with the right vendors.
+- Utilise technology or software to prevent BECs by consulting Michalsons, who can advise you on available options and connect you with the appropriate vendors.

-- Take action by asking Michasons actually to put the controls in place for you.
-You might not have time to take the necessary action yourself and can ask Michalsons to do it for you.
+- Take action by asking Michasons to actually put the controls in place for you.
+If you don’t have time to take the necessary action yourself, you can ask Michalsons to do it for you.